gilt/tech-blog/_posts/2018-01-01-sundial-aws-emr-integration.md

 ## Batch processing today

-Every night, the Gilt Aster Datawarehouse (DW) is locked so to update it with the latest data coming from the relevant area of the business.
-The Extract-Transform-Load ([ETL](https://www.webopedia.com/TERM/E/ETL.html)) suites, or [ELT as we prefer to call it](https://www.ironsidegroup.com/2015/03/01/_ETL_-vs-elt-whats-the-big-difference/), are run.
+Every night, the Gilt Aster data warehouse (DW) is locked in order to update it with the latest data coming from the relevant area of the business.
+During this lock, Extract-Transform-Load ([ETL](https://www.webopedia.com/TERM/E/ETL.html)) suites, or [ELT as we prefer to call it](https://www.ironsidegroup.com/2015/03/01/_ETL_-vs-elt-whats-the-big-difference/), are run.
 When all the jobs complete, the DW gets unlocked and the normal access to Aster is resumed.
 There are a number of client systems relying on the DW, most relevant are BI tools, i.e [Looker](https://looker.com/), and Sundial.
-Sundial in particular is used in personalization for scheduling additional jobs and build Machine Learning models.
-Since there is no synchronization between Aster and Sundial, when occasionally Aster takes longer to complete, Sundial jobs would fail because of the DW being still locked down or data being stale.
+Sundial in particular is used in personalization for scheduling additional jobs and to build Machine Learning models.
+Since there is no synchronization between Aster and Sundial, occasionally when Aster takes longer to complete, Sundial jobs would fail because of the DW being still locked down or data being stale.

 ## Performance degradation

 Because Aster is a shared resource, and the number of jobs relying on it is increasing day by day, in the past few weeks we've experienced significant performance degradation.
-This amplifies, in specific time of the week (monday mornings), when BI folks run their reports.
+This issue is particularly amplified at a specific time of the week, when BI folks run their reports.
 The result is that batch jobs and reports are taking longer and longer to complete.
-This is of course affecting user experience and productivity.
+This of course affects developers experience and productivity.

 ## EMR adoption

-Because of all the nuisances above, there is additional operational time spent from time to time to restart failed jobs.
-Furthermore when developing a new model most of the time is spent (let's say 70%) to extracting and massaging data, rather than focusing on the actual job logic.
+Because of all the nuisances above, there is additional operational time spent to restart failed jobs.
+Furthermore, when developing a new model, most of the time is spent (let's say 70%) extracting and massaging data, rather than focusing on the actual job logic.

 It's easy to understand that Aster wasn't a good candidate anymore for us and that we needed to migrate to a better and more [elastic](https://en.wikipedia.org/wiki/Elasticity_(cloud_computing)) platform.